jpmckinney/pupa-ruby/README.md

 Note that Pupa.rb flushes the JSON documents before scraping.
 If you use Redis, **DO NOT** share a Redis database with Pupa.rb and other applications.
 You can select a different database than the default `0` for use with Pupa.rb by passing an argument like `redis://localhost:6379/1`, where `1` is the Redis database number.

-### Other improvements
+### Skipping validation

 The `json-schema` gem is slow compared to, for example, [JSV](https://github.com/garycourt/JSV).
 Setting the `--no-validate` switch and running JSON Schema validations separately can further reduce a scraper's running time.
-Putting it all together, it's possible to, for example, bring a scraper's running time down from 100s to 5s.

 ### Profiling